syncfusion-content/xamarin-docs/Xamarin/DatePicker/Customizations.md

 ### Perform validation with default validation button

-DatePicker allows performing validation based on OK or Cancel button by using `SfDatePicker.OkCommand` and `SfDatePicker.CancelCommand`.
+DatePicker allows performing validation based on the OK or Cancel button by using `SfDatePicker.OkCommand` and `SfDatePicker.CancelCommand`.

 The following example shows how to use the OkCommand and the CancelCommand.
 When you click the OK button, the background color of the selected item will change to green.
 When you click the Cancel button, the background color of the selected item will change to red.